Leaving Afghanistan

-Leaving Afghanistan (Братство lit. brotherhood) is a Russian war film directed and written by Pavel Lungin.
+Leaving Afghanistan (Братство lit. brotherhood) is a 2019 Russian war film directed and written by Pavel Lungin.

 Plot

-Set in 1988 and 1989 in the closing stages of the Soviet-Afghan War, the plot, based upon a true story, centres around the men of the 108th Motor Rifle Division, whose withdrawal from Afghanistan is put on hold to rescue the kidnapped son of a Soviet general by the Mujahideen as a result of a plane crash, fighting their way through the Salang Pass and experiencing the hardship of war along the way.
+The story is set in 1988–1989, during the final phase of the Soviet-Afghan War.
+Based on real events, it follows soldiers of the 108th Motor Rifle Division, whose withdrawal from Afghanistan is put on hold to rescue the kidnapped son of a Soviet general by the Mujahideen as a result of a plane crash, fighting their way through the Salang Pass and experiencing the hardship of war along the way.